 Make commitments and stick to them

-Nothing is more embarrassing than saying you'll do something by a certain date only to fail miserably, so announce to the world the date of your official launch.
+Nothing is more embarrassing than saying you'll do something by a specific date only to fail miserably, so announce to the world the time of your official launch.
 Tell family and friends.
 Take out banner adverts on other websites.
 Write a press release and send it your favourite industry magazine.
 Tweet about it.
 Do anything to put pressure on yourself to achieve your goal.

 Perfection isn't key here